|Steel motor vessel

 for a third time.

-beach and refused to come down until the afternoon's high tide
+beach & refused to come down until the afternoon's high tide

 under construction at Newcastle.
-Two days later a governor on
+Two days later a govenor on one of the

-engines failed and brought the ship to a halt.
+engines failed & brought the ship to a halt.

-girlfriend and wanted to jump off the ship outside the Heads.
+girlfriend & wanted to jump off the ship outside the Heads.

-Fortunately, the captain was able to radio for help and the
+Fortunately, the captain was able to radio for help & the Water

 Police arrived to arrest the man.